-2. This act of trust pertains to a trust patrimony called:

-(the "Trust patrimony").

-How the trust patrimony came into being

-3. (1) The trust patrimony was created because of the following circumstances:

-(2) A crowdfunding campaign for donations to the trust patrimony [was carried out on] [will be carried out on]\\\\\\.

-(date)

-(3) [If applicable] The crowdfunding campaign is conducted through the crowdfunding platform called (name of platform)

-and details can be found at the following internet address:
+2. This act of trust pertains to a trust patrimony called: (the "Trust patrimony"). he trust patrimony came into being How the 3.
+(1) The trust patrimony was created because of the following circumstances : erowdfunding campaign for donations to the trust patrimony [was carried out on] [will be out on] ' / - applicable ] The crowdfunding campaign is conducted through the crowdfunding platform (name of platform) and det ails can be found at the following internet address: